Lord Falkland (locomotive): In regular operations

-The locomotive was soon put in regular service to Sion, carrying ballast.
-Once word spread that the loco was used to transport rubbish, and a clarification had to be provided.
-The steam powered contraption soon became a thing of immense public interest, with the natives observing keenly the immensity pulling twelve wagons up a steep slope during its operations.
+The locomotive was soon put in regular service to Sion, carrying ballast.The locomotive soon became a thing of immense public interest, with the natives keenly observing the machine pull twelve wagons up a steep slope during its operations.
 Unsatisfied of looking from the side, they would come extremely close to the moving engine, only clearing the path when it came just a few meters away.
 This was deemed dangerous, and it was suggested that police be provided here for the safety of the public.
-Eventually, twelve men with sticks, headed by a European, were employed constantly to keep the crowds away.
-Some people sensing an opportunity, set up booths selling toddy and cakes, for the visitors coming to watch the operation for hours.
+Eventually, twelve men with sticks, headed by a European, were constantly employed to keep the crowds in check.
+Sensing an opportunity, a few set up booths selling toddy and cakes, for, the visitors stayed to watch the railway operations for hours.

 Falkland pulling the first trial train run

 On 18 November 1852, a trial journey was undertaken by the company, between Bombay and Tannah, pulled by the Lord Falkland.
-The passengers were to be the directors, engineers and their friends, making their afternoon journey to the Parsick (Parsik) point in Tannah.
-As reported by the Allen's Indian Mail of 1852, the journey would begin at noon, reaching their destination at around 1 p.m.
-With the carriages still not in order, trucks would be fitted up instead.
-At Parsick, they would tiffin in the tunnel present there, and after some time leaving back for Bombay, and reaching by sunset.
+The passengers on this excursion were the directors, and engineers, in holiday attire, making their afternoon journey to the Parsick (Parsik) point at Tannah.
+Among the passengers were Major Swanson (director, GIPR), Captain Crawford, Captain Barr, Dr.Buist, and Jagannath Shankarseth.
+At Parsick, they would tiffin in the tunnel, and after some time leave back for Bombay, reaching by sunset.
 The locomotives and carriages for the GIPR had arrived two months prior in September 1852, but were still under the process of commissioning, the engines being expected to be ready by February of the following year.
 The contractors hence provided their only working locomotive, Lord Falkland, for this journey.
+With the carriages still not in order, trucks would be fitted up instead.

-The journey was extensively documented by The Bombay Times (now known as The Times of India) describing the entire route from start to finish, even documenting the works at Tannah.
-This journey received a large of a response, with several gathering around the line at Mazagaon.
+The passengers were accommodated in a truck (probably similar to a wagon), that was covered by an awning and curtains, and tastefully decorated with branches of laurel, mango, and the palm.
+The journey commenced at 12:04 p.m.
+The train halted for a few minutes beyond the Sion Causeway to fill in water.
+It took the train 18 minutes to travel this distance of 9 miles.
+The whole journey upto Tannah occupied 45 minutes.
 This time, the engine achieved a maximum speed of 50 mph (80 km/h), with an average of 30 mph (about 48 km/h).
-The journey was completed in just 45 minutes.
+The locomotive stopped at the Tannah Viaduct, it not having been completed yet.
+The passengers were therefore conveyed across the river by boats.
+From the other end of the viaduct, they were carried upto the first tunnel by horse drawn trucks.
+A splendid tiffin was laid out in the 100 yd tunnel.
+The tunnel had not been perfected yet, still requiring rock clearing in some places.
+During the luncheon, toasts were raised to the success of the railway operations.
+Afterwards, the party proceeded back towards Bombay, returning by evening near the Byculla viaduct.